-While cooking brisket low and slow (ie. Over low heat for a lengthy amount of time) is important, slicing the cooked brisket AGAINST the grain is also imperative to ensure tender texture.
+While cooking brisket low and slow (over low heat for a lengthy amount of time) is important, slicing the cooked brisket against the grain is also imperative to ensure tender texture.

 In order to slice brisket against the grain, you simply need to look for the direction of the grain (which way the muscle fibers are running), and then slice across (or against) them, rather than parallel to them.

 How much beef brisket per person?